HWaymentSteele/HWaymentSteele.github.io/_posts/2023-06-16-onbirthdaysandopinions.md

 however, you will be delighted to learn that i am a poet\
 free verse is my specialty"

 Somehow, I was actually accepted.
+I think I'm still chasing that overachiever achievement-high of getting that fat acceptance envelope from Stanford, even though I didn't go.

 My high school self would be rather shocked with my current self.
 I ask questions in seminars and don’t preface them with “sorry”.
 I form opinions!
 A mentor in grad school said that forming opinions is a good practice, because then you can see if you were right or not and develop your judgement.
 He said he was wrong about Jennifer Doudna and CRISPR.